 Another one for Megyn Kelly: Fox ran a segment with an all-male panel about how having a woman as the breadwinner of the house is against nature and destructive to society.
 Megyn Kelly disagreed.
 The way she greets them at the beginning of the segment should send chills down your spine.

-Shep is typically a Deadpan Snarker and one of the best on the network, leading to many Moments of Awesome.
+Shep is typically a Deadpan Snarker, leading to many Moments of Awesome.
 But one of his best moments came during a webcast during a Studio B commercial break where he was part of a roundtable discussing the CIA's waterboarding of terrorists.
 As the other pundits tried to rationalize the policy, Shep (who disagreed with the policy) got angry and started shouting, "I dont give a rat's ass if it helps!
 THIS IS AMERICA!
 WE DO NOTFUCKING TORTURE!"